Azerlag/ZenAir-Privacy-Policy/README.md

 - Added a pop-up notification for internet connection loss.
 - Some settings now include a list of preset values for quick selection.

+Performance:
+- Timestamp formatter now cached, this will speed up the processing of received messages

 Fixes:
 - Fixed an issue of Classic terminal settings, due to which changes made inside tabs were reset upon closing and reopening.
 - Fixed a bug where the connection might not close after a single click on the scroll element.
 - Fixed: The joystick indicator did not return to its central position after interaction ended.
 - Fixed: When using a slider send delay, the last sent value could be incorrect.
+- Fixed: After background image change, blur scroll invokes image changing to previous
+- Fixed some UI bugs

 </details>
 <details>